HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 ![Figure_1](images/bayesian_optimization_process.png)

-The black dash line is the true object function we are looking for.
-The black solid line is mean of posterior.
-The purple region covers confidence intervals and defines upper/lower bounds.
+The dash line is the true object function we are looking for.
+The black solid line is mean of posterior `μ`.
+The purple region represents confidence intervals and covers upper (`μ+σ`) and lower (`μ-σ`) bounds.
 The green line denotes acquisition function.
 Our goal is to find the **maximum** of the true objective.

 @t=2, we have two trial observations `(x1, y1)` and `(x2, y2)`.
 With these two points, we can use **Gaussian Process** to infer the purple area.
 For next point, we look for **high-mean** regions (**exploitation**) and **high-variance** regions (**exploration**).
 So we only look up regions where the objective is potentially higher than the right (say `(x2, y2)`), and as well as wide purple area.
 Other regions can be ignored (c.f. above (b)).
 This corresponds to the maximum on acquisition function.
 Suppose we label the third point `x3` by the red triangle.